playframework/play-generated-docs/manual/releases/release26/migration26/Migration26.md

 ### sbt upgrade to 0.13.15

-Although Play 2.6 will still work with sbt 0.13.11, we recommend upgrading to the latest sbt version, 0.13.15.
-The 0.13.15 release of sbt has a number of [improvements and bug fixes](http://www.scala-sbt.org/0.13/docs/sbt-0.13-Tech-Previews.html#sbt+0.13.15) (see also the changes in [sbt 0.13.13](http://www.scala-sbt.org/0.13/docs/sbt-0.13-Tech-Previews.html#sbt+0.13.13)).
+Play 2.6 requires upgrading to at least sbt 0.13.15.
+The 0.13.15 release of sbt has a number of [improvements and bug fixes](https://www.scala-sbt.org/0.13/docs/sbt-0.13-Tech-Previews.html#sbt+0.13.15) (see also the changes in [sbt 0.13.13](https://www.scala-sbt.org/0.13/docs/sbt-0.13-Tech-Previews.html#sbt+0.13.13)).

+sbt 1.x is supported beginning with Play 2.6.6.
+If you are using other sbt plugins, you may need to check if there is a newer version compatible with sbt 1.x

-Update your `project/build.properties` so that it reads:
+To update, change your `project/build.properties` so that it reads:

 ```
 sbt.version=0.13.15